fabiohvp/sveltekit-passport-oauth2/README.md

 # sveltekit-passport-oauth

-Simple way to use passport (with OAuth authentication) in your svelte-kit projects
+Easy way to use passport (with OAuth authentication) in your svelte-kit projects

 ## Configure hooks.ts
 The example bellow uses Google but it should work for other strategies (also tested with facebook).